ahce/youch/README.md

 Youch relies on the `process.env.IDE` environment variable to detect the user's code editor and falls back to `vscode` if the environment variable is not defined.

-However, you can use any detection logic and specify the detect code editor via the `ide` option.
+However, you can use any detection logic and specify the detected code editor via the `ide` option.
 For example, In the case of AdonisJS, we configure the code editor within the `.env` file using the `ADONIS_IDE` environment variable.

 ## Contributing